Golden-dreamer/ptz-flats-predict/README.md

 ## Structure of project
 * data
 Inside data folder lies data in `csv` format, used in code.
 CSV files are pretty small size.
+* images
+Contains some images acquired from data analysis notebook.
 * models
 Inside models folder lies model, saved with `pickle` module help.
 There is also pipeline, contains ColumnTransformer, that was created in `data analysis.ipynb` saved with `dill` package.